garygr2002/Rebalance/README.md

 The annual taxable income begins in column 97, and may be up to 10 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 The software uses the annual taxable income for calculating income and capital gains tax, where necessary, and in portfolio reports.

-### Weight Equities
+### Portfolio Weight Stock

-The weight equities begins at column 108, and may be up to 6 characters long.
+The weight stock begins at column 108, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to equity (or stock) investments.
 If this field, and that for bonds, cash and real estate sum to 100, then the specified weight is actually a percent assigned to equities.

-### Weight Bonds
+### Portfolio Weight Bond

-The weight bonds begins at column 115, and may be up to 6 characters long.
+The weight bond begins at column 115, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to bond investments.
 If this field, and that for equities, cash and real estate sum to 100, then the specified weight is actually a percent assigned to bonds.

-### Weight Cash
+### Portfolio Weight Cash

 The weight cash begins at column 122, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to cash investments (e.g. checking or savings accounts, or CDs).
 If this field, and that for equities, bonds and real estate sum to 100, then the specified weight is actually a percent assigned to cash.

-### Weight Real Estate
+### Portfolio Weight Real-Estate

-The weight cash begins at column 129, and may be up to 6 characters long.
+The weight real-estate begins at column 129, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to real estate investments (e.g. real property or shares in a trust).
 If this field, and that for equities, bonds and cash sum to 100, then the specified weight is actually a percent assigned to real estate.

 ### Adjust from High